sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 A Virtual Organisation or VO is a group of geographically distributed people that have common objectives and that are using shared Grid resources to achieve them.
 Every Grid user is a member of one or more Virtual Organizations.

 In practice your :abbr:`VO (Virtual Organisation)` membership determines to which resources (compute and storage) you have access to.
 You are eligible to register for a :abbr:`VO (Virtual Organisation)` only once you :ref:`get a valid certificate <get-grid-certificate>`.
 The :abbr:`VO (Virtual Organisation)` that is most suitable for you depends on the specific research area you are in.
 For example, if you are active in a field associated with the life sciences the ``lsgrid VO`` might be most suitable for you.
-If you still not sure which VO is best for you, then contact us at helpdesk@surfsara.nl to guide you on this.
+If you still not sure which :abbr:`VO (Virtual Organisation)` is best for you, then contact us at helpdesk@surfsara.nl to guide you on this.

 This section describes how to get a :abbr:`VO (Virtual Organisation)` membership.